The Best Bookplates: “Mine. Mine. Mine.”

 We’ve talked before about how important it is to have books around very young children to promote literacy.
 I was reading an article a few days ago about how bookplates give children a sense of pride about their books.
 Bookplates play on children’s innate enjoyment of the word “Mine” and encourage a healthy dose of pride and respect for books of their own.
 My children are unable to resist anything which has their own name printed on it, if only I could have cough medicine inscribed with “Max”.

 I found felix doolittle after reading a post at Apartment Therapy’s The Nursery referring to their kid’s calling cards.
 The calling cards were referred to as, “A bit disturbing” by my friend but the bookplates reminded me of the bookplates I’d gotten for Christmas one year as a child.
-The illustrations are serene and classic, my favorites are the crane and the one with an ostrich reading over a girl’s shoulder.
-I once drove through an african safari-ish theme park and I’ll tell you an ostrich wouldn’t just be looking over that kid’s shoulder, the ostrich would be trying to peck her to death.
-I know, were it not for a car window’s thick glass I’d have lost my eyeball to a tenacious ostrich on the safari.
-But why make kids scared of ostriches?
-Why not let them be terrified when the time is right?
+The illustrations are serene and classic, my favorite is a young girl exploring maps with a magnifying glass, To See the World.
+This one is pretty sweet too.
+(See what I did there?)

 Etsy has a few offerings as well.
-This one really makes me laugh but I know, I know….we’re trying to be appropriate with our children so they don’t want into kindergarten and say something like, “Hey!
-Don’t be such a blowhole.”
-Funny at home, not so funny in public.
-Here’s a more appropriate offering from the same seller.
-A play on “Deer” and “Dear”.
-Clever and appropriate!
+This one stood out to me.
+“There are worlds to explore and books are one way to get there.”
 These Snowbear bookplates are from Theresa Smythe’s book Snowbear’s Christmas Countdown are handstamped from a handcarved rubber stamp.
 Finally, these Gocco printed bookplates give an older child a chance to rate the book and share a little bit about what makes the book special to her.
 My daughter would love to do this to all her books.

 The site My Home Library offers printable bookplates in color, black and white and also three different sizes.
 Let your child choose which they want for any new book as they get them.
 Many of the choices are illustrated by well-known children’s illustrators.
 I’m particularly fond of this one because, well, it’s a robot.